Joint modeling for learning decision-making dynamics in behavioral experiments: Methods

 where $\rho$ represents reward sensitivity and $Z_{i,j}(S_{i,j})\triangleq Q_{i,j}(1,S_{i,j})-Q_{i,j}(0,S_{i,j})$ is the contrast between the expected rewards for the two actions in state $S_{i,j}$.
 This formulation emphasizes that the decision-making probability depends on the reward contrast $Z_{i,j}$, but it does not fully capture the dynamic complexities of decision-making processes.

-In contrast, the drift-diffusion model (DDM) \citep{ratcliff1978diffusion} conceptualizes decision-making as a continuous process of evidence accumulation.
-In this framework, the decision process begins at an initial state and proceeds until the accumulated evidence reaches one of two absorbing boundaries corresponding to the available choices \citep{ratcliff2008diffusion} (see Figure \ref{subfig: ddm}).
+In contrast, the drift-diffusion model \citep[DDM;][]{ratcliff1978diffusion} conceptualizes decision-making as a continuous process of evidence accumulation.
+In this framework, the decision process begins at an initial state and proceeds until the noisily accumulated evidence reaches one of two absorbing boundaries corresponding to the available choices \citep{ratcliff2008diffusion}, as illustrated in Figure \ref{subfig: ddm}.
 Let $W_{i,j}(t)$ denote the evidence state at time $t$ for subject $i$ during trial $j$.
-The process is bounded by two absorbing boundaries: a lower boundary at $0$ (yielding $A_{i,j}=0$) and an upper boundary at $\alpha$ (yielding $A_{i,j}=1$), where $\alpha > 0$ governs the speed-accuracy trade-off.
+The process is bounded by two absorbing boundaries: a lower boundary at $0$, yielding $A_{i,j}=0$, and an upper boundary at $\alpha$, yielding $A_{i,j}=1$, where $\alpha > 0$ governs the speed-accuracy trade-off.
 A larger value of $\alpha$ indicates higher accuracy, as the decision-making process takes longer to reach a decision.
 The initial evidence state $z \in (0,\alpha)$ reflects the initial bias, with the relative bias $b\triangleq z/\alpha$.
 A value of $b > 0.5$ indicates a bias toward the decision associated with $A_{i,j}=1$.
-The drift rate $v \in \mathbb{R}$ characterizes the speed of evidence accumulation and is influenced by stimulus quality: $v \approx 0$ suggests an ambiguous stimulus, while $v > 0$ or $v < 0$ implies evidence favoring $A_{i,j}=1$ or $A_{i,j}=0$, respectively.
+The drift rate $v \in \mathbb{R}$ characterizes the direction and speed of evidence accumulation and is influenced by stimulus quality.
+When $v$ is close to zero, the stimulus is ambiguous; positive values of $v$ indicate evidence favoring $A_{i,j} = 1$, while negative values indicate evidence favoring $A_{i,j} = 0$.